All Products

 Document Center

-This topic provides answers to some frequently asked questions about Bastionhost scenarios.
+This topic answers frequently asked questions (FAQs) about Bastionhost scenarios.

-• If you want to manage hosts that belong to different virtual private clouds (VPCs) or accounts and the networks are not connected by using Express Connect, you can use the network domain feature of Bastionhost.
-For more information, see Best practices of hybrid O&M.
+• If your assets are in different VPCs or accounts and are not connected by a leased line, you can use the network domain feature of Bastionhost.
+For more information, see Best practices for hybrid O&M scenarios.

 Note